fbardos/website/content/escooter/dashboard_overview_wthur.md

 ![section stationary scooters](../images/section_stationary.png)

 Contains charts for stationary data.
 Whenever a scooter is parked in a location, these are the charts they refer to.
+Expected data quality: high, as long as the API data got updated every 10 minutes or more often.

 #### Chart: Available scooter per provider
 ![chart scooter per provider](../images/chart_scooter_per_provider.png)